-For more background and information on internet sales tax, including the approaches taken by the states, as well as proposed Congressional legislation, see our Internet Sales Tax Fairness page.
+For more background and information on internet sales tax, including legislative approaches taken by states and proposed federal efforts, see our Internet Sales Tax Fairness page.
+For change over time, see past sales tax maps below.